johnstonskj/rust-atelier/book/src/introduction/smithy.md

 * **Mapping**; is a set of rules that allow for reading and writing a representation.
 Some representations may not provide a meaningful mapping for read or write.
 * **Artifact**; is a file on the file system, in a particular representation.
 Models may be split across multiple stored artifacts, and those artifacts do not need the same representation.

 The build process takes multiple artifacts, validates them, and combines them into a single instance of the abstract model.
+The process may also perform model transformations to add or remove shapes and metadata before any final artifact generation.

-Files may represent different parts of the IDL for a given application but also their dependencies thus enabling the sharing of common shapes.
+Artifacts may represent different parts of the IDL for a given application but also their dependencies thus enabling the sharing of common shapes.

 ### Transformations